DaneHPotter/fullstack_coding_challenge/README.md

 I originally attempted to make it so the front end product had to check the ages instead of the API, but I realized that assumption was not going to hold weight in the end so I changed the API to check instead.

+I am not sure how good the Unit Tests are in showcasing how good the API can function without needing the front end system.